1947: The Arab League plans to meet and discuss ways to resist the partition of Palestine into two states.

 2012: Avigdor Liberman announced today he would resign from his position as foreign minister and vice premier in the current government in light of a pending indictment against him for fraud and breach of public trust

 2013: Israel faced another freezing night, with fears of icy roads nationwide, but the worst storm in decades was winding down.

 2014: The Labor Party voted unanimously in favor of merging with Tzipi Livni’s Hatnua party this evening.

-1897: The Federation of American Zionist Societies of New York, (FAZ) was formed today with Richard Gottheil as President and Herman Rosenthal and Rabbi Joseph T. Bluestone as vice presidents.
+1897: The Federation of American Zionist Societies of New York, (FAZ) was formed today with Richard Gottheil as President and Herman Rosenthal and Physician Joseph I. Bluestone as vice presidents.

 1930: Seventy-five year old Meir Dizengoff sought re-election as Mayor of Tel Aviv in contest that pits him against Laborite Joseph Aronwitz.

 1947: Nearly 25,000 children, the number brought to Palestine through the Hadassah Youth Aliyah immigration movement since its inception thirteen years ago, will enter Palestine in the coming year, Dr. Vera Weizmann, wife of Dr. Chaim Weizmann, scientist and Zionist leader, said today

 1948: Israel breaks off negotiation for local truce agreements and demands future peace talks for all of Palestine.